 Council elections – a great time to act!

 Prior to the most recent Victorian local council elections, our campaigners managed to collect Candidate Statement of Support signatures from a number of candidates in the Darebin Council elections.
 When the results came in, much to our surprise, a majority of the newly elected Councillors, including the new Mayor, were people who had signed!
-See below for the amazing progress they have made since towards implementation of a local Climate Emergency response.

 See the Councillors and candidates page for Councillors and council candidates who already support climate emergency action.